 One of three Broadway-caliber live shows that Tuacahn hosts each year, the dramatic desert setting breathes new magic into this old fairytale.
-The Little Mermaid, When You Wish and The Sound of Music will soon grace this stage, and no performance disappoints in this spectacular space.
+Beauty and the Beast, Annie, and The Count of Monte Cristo will soon grace this stage, and no performance disappoints in this spectacular space.

 From the freeway, it’s easy to mistake this hamlet for a strip mall-filled border town, but visitors discover that St. George, Utah, boasts a flourishing art and culture scene that beckons exploration.
 From theater to galleries to a thriving music scene, this red rock utopia is more alive than ever.